 - Let cakes cool completely.
-Placed one on a flat baking sheet and iced with a thin layer of buttercream on top.
+Place one on a flat baking sheet and ice with a thin layer of buttercream on top.

-- Added the second layer and iced the top and sides.
+- Add the second layer of cake and ice the top and sides.

-- I cut a “bow” out of the remaining fondant for decoration, but you could use any shape for this.
+- Cut a “bow” out of the remaining fondant for decoration, but you could use any shape for this.